Segments

 How often your prompts run automatically:

 When enabled, AI models can use web search to supplement their responses.
-This can surface more current information and more citations, but is only available on Custom and Grandfathered plans.
+This can surface more current information and more citations, but is only available on custom plans in the current UI.

-Like projects, monitors can be active or paused:
+Like projects, segments can be active or paused:

-Pausing a monitor is useful when you want to temporarily reduce usage or focus on specific monitors.
-You can pause and resume from the monitor detail page or the monitors list.
+Pausing a segment is useful when you want to temporarily reduce usage or focus on specific segments.
+You can pause and resume from Project Settings or the segment detail page.

-- Prompts tab -- All prompts in this monitor, with options to add, run, and delete.
+• Prompts -- All prompts in this segment, with options to add, pause, resume, and delete prompts where available.
 See Prompts.

-- Analytics tab -- Visibility scores, share of voice, and model breakdown specific to this monitor
+• Analytics details -- Visibility scores, share of voice, and model breakdown specific to this segment

 Tips

-- Use multiple monitors for different segments.
-A "US English" monitor and a "UK English" monitor can reveal how AI visibility differs across markets.
+• Use multiple segments for different scopes.
+A "US English" segment and a "UK English" segment can reveal how AI visibility differs across markets.

 Plan limits